 Sec.
 6-50.
 New buildings; expiration of license for failure to commence or operate business.

 (a) Where a building in which a licensee proposes to operate under the provisions of this chapter is, at the time of application for such license, not in existence, or not yet completed, a license may be issued for such location, provided the plans and specifications for the proposed building are filed with the city manager and show a compliance with the other provisions of this chapter and applicable ordinances of the city.
 No sales shall be allowed in such establishment until it has been completed in accordance with plans and specifications and is in conformity with all other provisions of this chapter and applicable ordinances of the city.
-If the building is not completed during the year in which the licensee fee was paid, such fee shall apply to the year in which the building is completed and the business commences.
+If the building is not completed during the year in which the licensee fee was paid, the amount of fee paid shall apply to the year in which the building is completed and the business commences.

 (b) All holders of licenses hereunder must open for business within six months after issuance of said license; failure to do so shall serve as an automatic forfeiture and cancellation of such license unless an extension of the time is granted by the city manager before the expiration of the six-month period for good cause shown.
 No refund of the license fee shall be made in the event of such forfeiture.